📈 Maturity

 Discussion

-ASPECT leverages an augmented version of the maturity indication levels of technology readiness levels (TRL).
-Wikipedia defines TRLs as βa method for estimating the maturity of technologies during the acquisition phase of a program.
-TRLs enable consistent and uniform discussions of technical maturity across different types of technology.β TRLs are widely used across the U.S. federal acquisitions community to assess the maturity of a particular technology.
+ASPECT leverages an augmented version of technology readiness levels (TRL).
+Wikipedia defines TRLs as “a method for estimating the maturity of technologies during the acquisition phase of a program.
+TRLs enable consistent and uniform discussions of technical maturity across different types of technology.”
+The U.S. federal acquisitions community widely uses TRLs to assess the maturity of a particular technology.
 Additionally, ASPECT incorporates work1 that adapted TRLs to directly address the particular nuances of machine learning systems.
-Additionally, ASPECT maturity levels work well with the capability maturity model, but go beyond maintenance processes and efficiency to characterize the maturity of the technology, in practice.
-Specifically, ASPECT openness and portability attributes create a well-defined understanding of a given technology.
+Additionally, ASPECT maturity levels work well with the capability maturity model but go beyond maintenance processes and efficiency to characterize a technology’s maturity in practice.
+Specifically, ASPECT’s openness and portability attributes create a well-defined understanding of a given technology.

-Ultimately, the maturity attribute of ASPECT combines with the other ASPECT attributes to provide a holistic view of the system under consideration, beyond simply how long the technology has been around or how well maintained it is.
 Maturity in ASPECT reflects the degree to which a system has been tested, validated, and proven in real-world scenarios, as well as its readiness for deployment and integration into existing workflows.
+In combination with the other ASPECT attributes, ASPECT’s maturity attribute provides a holistic view of the system under consideration, beyond a technology’s age or quality.

 -